A Fast Graph Neural Network-Based Method for Winner Determination in Multi-Unit Combinatorial Auctions: GNN-Based Method for Multi-Unit WDP

 \subsection{Training Process of the GNN for Multi-Unit WDP}

 By using the above sample generation processes, we obtain a single-label training sample set, $\mathcal{T}$.
 Then we train the GNN in Fig. \ref{fig:bi_gnn} with $\mathcal{T}$ in a supervised manner.
 Given that the training process is similar to that of a binary classifier, we utilize cross entropy as the loss function and the gradient descent algorithm to update the parameters in the GNN.
+Because the loss function is related to the misclassification rate, minimizing it intuitively enables the GNN to solve the classification problem and predict the probability of each bid belonging to the optimal allocation.